glitchdotcom/shared-components/CONTRIBUTING.md

 `./sh/update.sh my-remix`

-If you wish to update a glitch remix with changes on github, use the glitch terminal:
+If you wish to update a glitch remix with changes from github, use the glitch terminal:
 `git pull origin branch-name-on-github`

 ### Publishing and Deploying